makersacademy/chitter-challenge/README.md

 * new - GET '/users/new' producing POST to '/users'

+Status: completed with commit 36e75.
+A *lot* of the code was reused from BookmarkManager as we haven't covered the underlying tools in detail.

 ### As a Maker.
 So that I can post messages on Chitter as me.
 I want to log in to Chitter

 Users:

-* login - GET '/' producing POST to '/sessions'
+* login - GET '/sessions/new' producing POST to '/sessions'

+Status: completed with commit

 ### As a Maker.
 So that I can avoid others posting messages on Chitter as me.
 I want to log out of Chitter